The Hermite-Taylor Correction Function Method for Embedded Boundary and Maxwell's Interface Problems: Correction Function Method

-Note that the interface functional couples the electromagnetic fields from the different subdomains at the interface.
-We can take $\bar{Z}=(Z^{+}+Z^{-})/2$ or the values from the left or right as convenient.
+Note that the interface functional couples the electromagnetic fields from the different subdomains at the interface and that we convert the time derivatives of the electromagnetic fields into spatial derivatives using \eqref{eq:convert_time_derivatives_into_spatial_1D} and \eqref{eq:convert_time_derivatives_into_spatial_1D_H} to improve the stability of the Hermite-Taylor correction function method, as shown in the numerical results of Section \ref{sec:numerical_examples}.} We can take $\bar{Z}=(Z^{+}+Z^{-})/2$ or the values from the left or right as convenient.
 The integration domain of $\mathcal{I}_0^n$ is illustrated in Fig.~\ref{fig:boundary_1D_interface}.

 The Hermite functional $\mathcal{H}_0^{+,n}$ weakly enforces the correction functions $H^{+,n}_{h,0}$ and $E^{+,n}_{h,0}$ to match the Hermite solution in $\Omega^+$ over the domains $S_{p,0}^{\mathcal{H}^+}\times [t_{n-1/2},t_n]$ and $S_{d,0}^{\mathcal{H}^+}\times [t_{n-1},t_{n-1/2}]$.
-Here $S_{p,0}^{\mathcal{H}^+} = [x_{21/2},x_{23/2}]$ is the space interval of the primal Hermite node $x_{11}$ and $S_{d,0}^{\mathcal{H}^+} = [x_{10},x_{11}]$ is the space interval of the dual Hermite node $x_{21/2}$.
+Here $S_{p,0}^{\mathcal{H}^+} = [x_{i+3/2},x_{i+5/2}]$ is the space interval of the primal Hermite node $x_{i+2}$ and $S_{d,0}^{\mathcal{H}^+} = [x_{i+1},x_{i+2}]$ is the space interval of the dual Hermite node $x_{i+3/2}$.
 We then have

 with